Abenaki win back free fishing and hunting rights

 H.716 provides free fishing and hunting licenses to anyone who is “a certified citizen of a Native American Indian tribe that has been recognized by the State.”

-Although he has been fighting for these rights for years, the Abenaki have been fighting for the rights to fish without having to pay for than 150 years, Stevens said.
+Although he has been fighting for these rights for years, the Abenaki people have been fighting to fish without having to pay for more than 150 years, Stevens said.

 “This is awesome news.
 I’m floating on cloud nine,” Steven said.